Back to Blog

 Everyone benefits from this:

 • Website owners secure their site by placing a captcha challenge to protect against unwanted bot/spam traffic.
-They receive protection and compensation by using hCaptcha.
+They receive protection by using hCaptcha.

 • Website visitors enjoy a site with less spam and fewer bots.